somedude72/minesweeper/README.md

 non-functional or buggy.

-Please also note that there is a (known) issue that the performance might be poor when revealing large number of squares.
-This is caused by Qt's stylesheet updates, which I have not found a fix yet.
+Please also note that there is a (known) issue that the performance might be poor when when revealing a large number of squares.
+This issue originates with Qt's slow stylesheet updates and is not easily fixable by me.
+However, I have done my best to limit the stylesheet refreshes such that the lag should be barely noticeable.